OBX Days Gone By Map

 In 1986 the newly built Kona Kai Motel stuck out amongst the Avon cottages with its five stories, all white appearance, and palm trees.
 It later became the Castaway in 1992 until 2001 when it was torn down.
 The Castaway had a restaurant downstairs, The Blue Parrot, that was very popular and had 10 cent shrimp.

 In 1979 the Pilot House was the newest fine dining restaurant on Hatteras Island.
 The best part about Pilot House was that every seat had a view of the water and sunset.
 The original building burnt to the ground in 1986 but the restaurant was reopened in 87' until the mid-2000's when a developer bought the building and land.
 However the developer was blocked from building there due to it being in a flood zone and restaurant remains.

 Built in 1962, the Frisco Pier stood soundly until Hurricane Isabel in 2003, like much of Hatteras Island Isabel caused massive damage to the pier.
 A local bought the pier and worked on rebuilding it but in 2010 Hurricane Earl hit and broke away large sections of the pier.
-The owners fought hard to save the pier, even offered to give ownership to anyone who could repair and save it, but eventually were forced to sell it to the park service in 2013.
+The owners fought hard to save the pier, even offered to give ownership to anyone who could repair and save it, but eventually out of options they sold it to the park service in 2013.
 For the next 6 years and through many more storms the pier still stood and made a stunning backdrop for photographers but sadly in 2019 it was brought down by NPS.

 We haven't found the exact date the Pirates Chest was open but if you were a kid in Frisco in the 60's it was the place you wanted to go.
 It started as the Post Office and Gift Shop and was an office space at time Hurricane Matthew hit and devasted the building.